 Want to impress your date and boost your Instagram followers?
 Bring your appetite and your camera to New York’s Double Zero, the brainchild of plant-based restaurateur Matthew Kenney.
 Before taking instant like-worthy snapshots of beautifully crafted pizzas, enjoy a glass of organic and sustainable wine from the extensive menu.
 Try the Farro-Fennel Sausage or Creamy Artichoke pizza which comes topped with an array of edible flowers, an added elegant floral flourish to your shot.

-Aruka Sanchir is an editorial assistant at VegNews, where she is currently dreaming of all-things pizza from her desk.
+Aruka Sanchir is an assistant editor at VegNews, where she is currently dreaming of all-things pizza from her desk.